Esorat/Speech-Recognition-and-Translation-with-Python/README.md

 1. Specify the paths to FFmpeg and FFprobe executables in the script.
 2. Provide the input audio file in MP3 format (named "input.mp3") in the same directory as the script.

-(FOR USE DIFFERENT LANGUAGE CHANGE: language="en-US" and this: tts = gTTS(text=translated_text, lang="en") to see all avalible lang type:
+(FOR USE DIFFERENT LANGUAGE CHANGE: language="en-US" and here: lang="en" like example).
+To see all avalible lang type:
 ```
 $ gtts-cli --all
  ```
 4. Run the script.
 5. The script will convert the input audio file to WAV format, recognize the speech using the Google Speech Recognition API, translate the text to a desired language using the Google Translate API, convert the translated text to speech using gTTS, and save the output audio file as "output.mp3".